In this article:

 We hope this article has helped you and given you a better understanding on how to reference another sheet in Google Sheets.
 You might also like our articles on how to use the Google Sheets Not Equal operator and how to add an absolute reference in Google Sheets.

-To optimize your workflow, we recommend reading our guide on how to extract names from an email address in Google Sheets and trying our software for expiration date management.
+To optimize your workflow, we recommend reading our guide on how to extract names from an email address in Google Sheets.

 Related Articles